gundadittu/progress/README.md

 # progress
-Progress: a to-do list app that encourages splitting up your tasks
+Progress is a simple to-do list that encourages you to reach your goals gradually.

 Credits for this project at www.makeprogressapp.com/credits